Sagbadai Clinic Borehole Project – Togo

-The health clinic in Sagbadai was constructed in 2000 by Plan International and consists the standard 6-room cement block building, including a birthing room.
+The health clinic in Sagbadai was constructed in 2000 by Plan International and consists of the standard 6-room cement block building, including a birthing room.
 The population served is around 3,800 as the neighboring villages utilize the clinic.

 In the absence of municipal power in Sagbadai, the clinic sparingly uses light powered from a gas generator, though the head nurse reported night-time births are often by flashlight.
 Births currently average seven a month.
-The clinic treats primarily malaria, gastro-intestinal diseases, child malnutrition and surface wounds.
+The clinic treats primarily malaria, gastro-intestinal diseases, child malnutrition, and surface wounds.

 The clinic was plumbed for running water as most of the rooms have functioning faucets and drains.
 Water is pumped from a shallow closed well to a metal water tower and gravity-fed to the clinic through a hose.

-Sagbadai experiences an overall water scarcity particular during the dry season from early February to the onset of rains in June.
+Sagbadai experiences an overall water scarcity particularly during the dry season from early February to the onset of rains in June.
 The shallow wells located throughout the village typically run dry near the first of the year.

-A lack of potable water for staff and patients necessitates the use of clinic funds for purchasing water, and an inadequate overall water supply for general cleaning results in less than ideal sanitation practices.
+A lack of potable water for staff and patients necessitates the use of clinic funds for purchasing water and inadequate overall water supply for general cleaning results in less than ideal sanitation practices.
 Once the clinic well is dry, water is purchased and transported from a borehole well 4 km from the clinic.

 Relatives of patients are required to provide water for both consumption and in the case of birth; for cleaning the maternity room, surgical utensils and cloth used during birth.
 Water is drawn from what few wells are still producing and carried to the clinic.
 Water is treated with bleach, though how consistently the practice is unclear.

 A gas-powered generator supplies power to the submersible pump.
-However, due to leakage in the water tank, fuel costs are considerable higher than normal, thus adding a financial strain to an already limited supply of clinic funds.
+However, due to leakage in the water tank, fuel costs are considerably higher than normal, thus adding a financial strain to an already limited supply of clinic funds.